Ocado, 2024

 REFLECTIONS

-A month after we launched the tool, my product manager visited the USA, where one of our partners, Kroger, adopted the feature.
-Their analyst tracked the impact, and since the trial period, we saw an average decrease of 100 unfulfilled items per day — a 10% reduction!
+A month after we launched the application, my product manager visited the USA, where one of our partners, Kroger, adopted the feature.
+Their analyst tracked the impact, and since the trial period, we saw an average decrease of 100 unfulfilled items for customer orders per day — a 10% reduction!

 Keep stakeholders close

 There were A LOT of people involved and interested in the project.
-Noting down what level of involvement teams wanted and how they wanted to be informed helped me practice my communication styles for different folks.
+Noting down what level of involvement teams wanted and how they wanted to be informed helped me adapt my communication style for different members and give them the right level of information at the right time.

 Speak up for good design